ankenyr/jellyfin-youtube-metadata-plugin/README.md

 <h1 align="center">Jellyfin Youtube Metadata Plugin</h1>

 <p align="center">
 This plugin will download metadata about Youtube videos using a Youtube API key.

 </p>

+## Usage
+Currently this plugin only works with the Movie library.
+Your videos must have the Youtube ID in square braces at the end of the file name.
+The following are valid names that will be able to be identified.

+ - 20110622-Coffee_-_The_Greatest_Addiction_Ever [OTVE5iPMKLg].mp4
+ - 20111130-Death_to_Pennies [y5UT04p5f7U].mp4
+ - 20120529-Is_Pluto_a_planet [Z_2gbGXzFbs].mp4

+Future plans to allow users to specify their own regex is planned.

 ## Build Process